Zequez/logseq-vault/pages/Deep Longing to Permaculture My Rented Home.md

 	- Gardens that can be mindfully tended
 	- Rainwater collection systems that can be cleverly installed
 	- Sensory deprivation chamber for self exploration
-	- Bio-pool to be in the water
+	- Bio-pool to be in the water with a waterfall
 	- A doorway to our neighbour's garden
 	- An outdoors home for our cat
 	- A watching tower on the giant pine tree